olywoolsey/Notes/Networks/IP Addresses.md

 # IP Addresses
 Every public host on the internet has a unique IP address.
-Hosts in private networks (LANs) can use internal addresses (10.\*.\*.\*) Outward-facing servers, i.e. the public hosts visible to the Wide Area Network (WAN), do have a unique IP address
+They are converted from human readable names to computer readable addresses using [DNS](DNS.md) Hosts in private networks (LANs) can use internal addresses (10.\*.\*.\*) Outward-facing servers, i.e. the public hosts visible to the Wide Area Network (WAN), do have a unique IP address
 - They forward messages from LAN hosts to the WAN, and vice versa, using a Network Address Translation (NAT) table